Make a donation when you buy tickets

 In 2018, 72 per cent of all the money raised through RNIB raffles and lotteries was spent on helping people with sight loss.
 28 per cent was spent on prizes and the expenses of running them.
 (These figures are based on the Lottery Submissions provided to the Gambling Commission.)

 RNIB Direct Services Lottery Limited (RDSL) is a wholly owned subsidiary of RNIB and is used for providing funds raised by the RNIB Raffle for the individual services of RNIB.
 RNIB Direct Services Lottery Ltd. (RDSL), registered company no.10907790, registered office: 105 Judd Street London WC1H 9NE.
 Licensed by the Gambling Commission of Great Britain under the 2005 Gambling Act, Gambling Commission Licence no: 50055; RDSL provides funding for the direct services of RNIB.
 Responsible person: Sarah Crush.

 Why take part?

-By playing our Summer Raffle, not only are you helping support people with sight loss, you could also be in with the chance of winning our top prize of £10,000, or one of our other super prizes.
+By playing our Autumn Raffle, not only are you helping support people with sight loss, you could also be in with the chance of winning our top prize of £10,000, or one of our other super prizes.